MeteorToys/meteor-devtools/README.md

 Meteor Toys
 ===========

-Meteor Toys are a set of overlay tools designed to help you more productive and to help you enjoy more.
-By providing a visual interface to some of Meteor's core features, Meteor Toys turn the boring stuff into fun.
+<a href="http://meteor.toys">Meteor Toys</a> are a set of overlay tools designed to help you be more productive and have a good time doing so.
+By providing a visual interface to some of Meteor's core features, Meteor Toys turn boring activites into fun.

-Basic Version
+Open Source Version
 =============
-Upon installation, you will receive Mongol and JetSetter in your applications.
-Mongol allows you to visually fetch, insert remove and update your MongoDB colections.
-JetSetter allows you get/set values for Session variables.
-Mongol and JetSetter are becoming standard tools in the Meteor community, with a combined 10,000+ organic downloads and 500+ stars on GitHub.
+When you install Meteor Toys, you will recieve:
+ - <a href="http://github.com/msavin/Mongol">Mongol</a>: a visual tool viewing and editing your client-side MongoDB documents
+ - <a href="http://github.com/msavin/JetSetter">JetSetter</a>: a visual tool to Get/Set your Session variables

+Mongol and JetSetter are a complete alternative to the commands you would run in your console (insert, update, remove, get, set).
+With a combined 10,000+ installations and 500+ stars on GitHub, you will wonder how you ever got by without them.

-Pro Version
+Premium Version
 ===========
-By purchasing a Meteor Toys license, you can unlock the next level of these tools while supporting their development.
-Imagine the ease of working with:
+The premium Meteor Toys extend your development environment by giving you capabilites that weren't available before.
+These include:
  - Mongol Pro: featuring trash can for restoring removed documents, and the ability to reset collections
- - JetSetter Pro: featuring ability to watch reactive variables and dictionaries, and
+ - JetSetter Pro: featuring the ability to watch reactive variables and dictionaries
- - Impersonate: Tired of signing in and out of accounts to test your app?
-With Impersonate, you can log in as any account with one click.
+ - Impersonate: sign into any account with just a click, as opposed to signing in and out all the time
  - Pub/Sub: View all your active subscriptions instead of guessing if they are on.
 Click on it to stop it, or to start a new one.
- - Shell: Run code as a method on your server and get the results in the console.
-Great for testing methods while you write them.
+ - Shell: Run code as a method on your server and get the results back in the console.
+Great for testing methods as you write them.
  - Method: View a list of all your application methods, then click on them to enter their params and call them.
-No more running through the source to see how it works.
+The result goes to your console.
  - DDP Listener: With just a click to start, you can observe how data flows in and out your application.
- - Reloader: Trigger a hot reload with just a click.
-So much easier than trying to stick a space somewhere in your app to trigger it.
+ - Hot Reload: Trigger a hot reload with just a click.
+So much easier than trying to trigger it than by modifying your code.

 Plug-&-Play Installation
 ========================
 Simply install the package, then press Control + M in the browser window to activate.
-No configuration necessary.

 	$ meteor add meteortoys:allthings

+Note: If you have Mongol and/or JetSetter installed, please remove them before installation.
 By installing Meteor Toys, you agree to our <a href="https://github.com/MeteorToys/allthings/blob/master/LICENSE.md">End User License Agreement</a>.

-(c) FaverSocial LLC 2014
+© FaverSocial, LLC 2014